atoum/standard-edition/README.md

 # atoum standard edition [![Build Status](https://travis-ci.org/atoum/standard-edition.svg?branch=master)](https://travis-ci.org/atoum/standard-edition)

 atoum standard edition is an opinionated packaging of atoum.
-It contains features that are not considered best practices in atoum's core, but could be usefull and used by many developpers.
-It is also aimed to ease the integration on ci environments and levreage the composer.json file to provide some automatic configuration.
+It contains features that are not considered best practices in atoum's core, but could be useful and used by many developers.
+It is also aimed to ease the integration on ci environments and leverage the composer.json file to provide some automatic configuration.

 ## Install it